uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/sparse_linear_algebra.inc.rst

    structure changes to enable a more optimized algorithm.
 User-provided matrix data remain unmodified if such optimizations are made.
 In the execution stage, multiple routine calls can take advantage of the optimization stage data in order to improve performance.
+Each operation has a descriptor type that is used to carry information across the different stages.

 .. toctree::
    :hidden: